kaishin/redalemeden.com/content/posts/2022-01-18-static-blog-svelte-part-1/index.md

 _Few minutes later_...

-Sparing you the painful details this time around, I realized I need to add `mdsvex` as _processor_ for the markdown to be properly parsed.
+Sparing you the painful details this time around, I realized that adding `mdsvex` as a _processor_ was required for the markdown to be properly parsed.
 To do that I had to import it at the top of the config file:

 ```js
 import { mdsvex } from "mdsvex";